CHB District Council confirms first community Covid case

-Central Hawke's Bay Mayor Alex Walker said that while this has been expected, it is natural for the community to feel anxious with the news of a confirmed case, particularly as CHB has not had a case of COVID-19 detected in the community previously.
+Central Hawke's Bay Mayor Alex Walker said that while a positive case wasn't unexpected, it is natural for the community to feel anxious with the news of the confirmed case, particularly as CHB has not had a case of COVID-19 detected in the community previously.

 "We have known that it was only a matter of time until a case of COVID-19 emerged in Central Hawke's Bay.